umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Date-Time/index-v8.md

 ![Data Type Definition Example](images/date-time-v8.png)

-The only setting that is available for manipulating the Date property is to set a format.
+There are two settings available for manipulating the DateTime property.

+One is to set a format.
 By default the format of the date in the Umbraco backoffice will be `YYYY-MM-DD HH:mm:ss`, but you can easily change this to something else.
 See [MomentJS.com](https://momentjs.com/) for the supported formats.

+The second setting is "Offset time".
+When enabling this setting the displayed time will be offset with the servers timerzone.
+This can be useful in cases where an editor is in a different timezone than the hosted server.

 ## Content Example